What is an Agile Product Roadmap?

 What Benefits does a Product Roadmap Provide?

-A product roadmap can provide the following five benefits: First, it helps you communicate how you see the product develop.
+A product roadmap can provide the following benefits:

 I usually create a product roadmap once I can confidently look beyond the next major release.
 If you cannot look further, then do not employ a roadmap!
 What’s more, I want to ensure that the assumptions about the target group, the needs to be addressed, and key aspects of the business model have been validated, as the picture below illustrates:

-In the picture above, the market and business model assumptions are captured on a Vision Board.
+In the picture above, the market and business model assumptions are captured on a Product Vision Board.
 But you can also use the Business Model Canvas or Lean Canvas to state and validate your ideas.
-While the Vision Board and the two canvases are helpful tools, they not tell us how the strategy will be executed.
+While they are helpful tools, they not tell us how the strategy will be executed.
 This is where the product roadmap comes in.

-Using a product roadmap can benefit your Product Canvas and product backlog .
+Using a product roadmap can benefit your product backlog .
 Here is why: As the roadmap takes care of the strategic product planning aspects, it frees the canvas/backlog to focus on the tactical work, as the picture below illustrates.

 Say you release a new product version every three months.
 I would then suggest that your product roadmap should capture the next four major releases, while your Product Canvas or product backlog focuses on creating the next product version.